acadadev/ros2rpi_doc/README.md

 [TODO: haton at boot time]
 [TODO: hatoff at boot time]
-[TODO: reminder: rosrider driver does it too, so no need if using that with ROS2RPI]
+[TODO: reminder: rosrider driver does it too, so no need if using that with ROS2RPI] [TODO: ROS2RPi board connection with qwic table] [TODO: explain power on at port on]

 ---